rapyuta-robotics/UE_tools/README.md

 - code generation for nested arrays in messages is not supported
 - currently it has only been tested with messages used in RR projects
 - not all types are supported in UE4 Blueprint (e.g. `double`): `get_types_cpp` does the check, however it is currently checking against a list of unsupported types that have been encountered (and there's more that are not checked against, so if the code fails compilation due to this problem, the type in question should be currently be added to the list).
 The alternative, and better implementation, would check for supported types (but must be careful with various aliases, like `int` and `int32`
+- fixed size array comes with TArray<>.
+User should researve array with proper size by themselves.

 ### Todo
 - use object oriented python
 - the script iterates multiple times over the files - this can be avoided if performance is a real issue (messages shouldn't change often however, so clarity should be prioritized over performance
 - add automated testing: minimum should be to include all of the generated files and try to compile
+- Use TStaticArray instead of TArray for fixed size array.

 ### Maintainer
 yu.okamoto@rapyuta-robotics.com